oneblockmore/docs-1/src/operators/joining-the-testnet.md

 A node registers itself to the network when the node starts up.
 However, in order to validate itself, the entity signs a public key associated to the node.
 This allows the node registration to happen without the uploading entity key to the internet.
-To initialize a validator node, run the following from the `/localhostdir/node` directory.
+To initialize a validator node, take note of the static IP of the server where your node will run, and issue the following commands from the `/localhostdir/node` directory.

 ```bash